Vector launches Cloud Link offering for Kiwi enterprise

 The company says Vector Cloud Link is a ‘disruptor’ product, making cloud connections ‘a breeze’ for Kiwi companies who it says will be able to connect at a lower cost.

-Vector Communications, which is the data network arm of Vector, has numerous fibre paths into data centres around New Zealand, enabling the company to provide virtual connections to more than 40 data centres in New Zealand and more than 20 in Australia, as well as Amazon Web Services and Azure.
+Vector Communications, which is the data network arm of Vector, has numerous fibre paths into data centers around New Zealand, enabling the company to provide virtual connections to more than 40 data centers in New Zealand and more than 20 in Australia, as well as Amazon Web Services and Azure.

-Vector Communications says it has been building fibre into data centres since 2000.
+Vector Communications says it has been building fibre into data centers since 2000.

-“Back then, many businesses would have housed all their software applications and security back-up in their own server room or data centre.
+“Back then, many businesses would have housed all their software applications and security back-up in their own server room or data center.

-“Today, up to 90% of companies outsource many, or all, of their applications to an off-site secure data centre, referred to as being ‘in the cloud’,” Vector Communications says.
+“Today, up to 90% of companies outsource many, or all, of their applications to an off-site secure data center, referred to as being ‘in the cloud’,” Vector Communications says.